-If you have ever been in a situation where you were called upon to speak in public and discovered that there was no lectern for your notes, you will easily be able to see the value of the project that I will be sharing today.
+If you have ever been in a situation where you were called upon to speak in public and discovered that there was no lectern or podium for your notes, you will easily be able to see the value of the project that I will be sharing today.
 I will be demonstrating how to make a DIY lectern from cardboard that can be sized according to your individual needs—especially useful if you are at either end of the height spectrum!

-Teachers may find this project useful, as would beginning speech or debate groups.
+Teachers may find this DIY podium project useful, as would beginning speech or debate groups.
 This DIY project is also excellent for beginning shop students.
 It allows them to learn about construction and design before turning loose with power tools!

 Supplies You Will Need:

 - Thick, sturdy cardboard preferably double-corrugated

 You may already have some cardboard on hand if you save it like I do, but if not, some furniture stores are more than happy to give away large boxes.
 You simply need to ask.
 My brother-in-law kindly saved this box for me when a large chair was sent to his workplace.